SpoonX/aurelia-orm/README.md

 Installing this module is fairly simple.

-Run `jspm install github:spoonx/aurelia-orm` from your project root.
+Run `jspm install aurelia-orm` from your project root.

 ## Example